poonchuanan/tp/docs/UserGuide.md

 # Features

-This section gives you a detailed description of each feature available in **trakCAL**.
+This section gives you a detailed description of each feature available in **traKCAL**.

 >Some things to take note of:
 >* Inputs that look like `**this**` are compulsory parameters to be supplied by user.